Derry Mathews: Comeback

-A win on a Coldwell promotion on 7 December 2012 against journeyman Asan Yuseinov set up a return match up with Anthony Crolla for the vacant Commonwealth lightweight title in Liverpool Echo Arena on 30 March 2013 which ended in a draw although most seen Crolla as the Winner.
-After this on 13 July 2013 he won the Vacant Commonwealth title with a sensational KO of Tommy Coyle in the 10th round outdoors at Craven Park Stadium Hull.
+A win on a Coldwell promotion on 7 December 2012 against journeyman Asan Yuseinov set up a return match up with Anthony Crolla for the vacant Commonwealth lightweight title in Liverpool Echo Arena on 30 March 2013 which ended in a draw although most seen Crolla as the winner.
+After this on 13 July 2013 he won the vacant Commonwealth title with a KO of Tommy Coyle in the 10th round outdoors at Craven Park Stadium Hull.

 Mathews subsequently defeated Curtis Woodhouse by way of a third round ok to retain his Commonwealth title in Liverpool Olympia on 21 September 2013.
 In October 2013 he announced a split from Dave Coldwell and signed an agreement with Frank Warren to box on his BoxNation Channel.
 In his 1st fight back under the Warren banner he was out pointed easily by Irishman Stephen Ormond for the WBO European title on 7 December 2013.

-On 10 May 2014 he won the British lightweight Title for the second time by out pointing Martin Gethin over 12 Rounds at the Liverpool Olympia.
-He subsequently relinquished the title for Terry Flanighan to challenge Martin Gethin for the vacant Title In Manchester a couple of months later.
+On 10 May 2014 he won the British lightweight title for the second time by out pointing Martin Gethin over 12 Rounds at the Liverpool Olympia.
+He subsequently relinquished the title.

+On 18 April 2015, Mathews won the WBA interim lightweight title by defeating Tony Luiz via unanimous decision at the Echo Arena in Liverpool.

-After three comeback wins in a row, Mathews managed to secure a shot at the WBO lightweight title, fighting Terry Flanagan for the title.
+Mathews managed to secure a shot at the WBO lightweight title on 12 March 2016, fighting Terry Flanagan for the title.
 Mathews lost the fight convincingly, via unanimous decision, as Flanagan defended his belt successfully for the second time in a row.

-In his next fight, Mathews faced former British Olympian Luke Campbell.
+In his next fight, Mathews faced British Olympian Luke Campbell.
 Campbell managed to land numerous body shots on Mathews, which culminated in a fourth-round knockout for Campbell.

 On 5 March 2017 he announced his retirement from boxing following a 3rd round stoppage against Ohara Davies the night before.